MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/manually-submit-port-order.md

 ## What else should you know about number porting

-- To use Calling Plans you must purchase and assign licenses to your users.
+- To use Calling Plans, you must purchase and assign licenses to your users.
 See [Teams add-on licensing](../teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

 - You must assign the new phone numbers you have to each of your users.
 See [Assign, change, or remove a phone number for a user](../assign-change-or-remove-a-phone-number-for-a-user.md).